bramwelt/CS46X/protocol.md

 assertion is expired or intended for a different domain, it's rejected.
 This prevents malicious re-use of assertions.

-Second, the RP validates the signature on the assertion with the public key inside the user certificate.
+Second, the RP validates the signature on the assertion with the Privly public key inside the user certificate.
 If the key and signature match, the RP is assured that the current user really does possess the key associated with the certificate.

 Last, the RP fetches the IdP's public key from its /.well-known/browserid